kristoftabori/LittleLemon/README.md

 # LittleLemon
-This is the capstone project for the Coursera course Meta Back-End Developer Professional Certificate
+This is the capstone project for the Coursera course Meta Back-End Developer Professional Certificate.

 # The API endpoints implemented
 ## Basic functionalities